spencerw/makePlICs/README.md

 # makeSecICs
-Tool for generating initial conditions for a planetesimal disk secularly perturbed by a giant planet in TIPSY format
+Tool for generating initial conditions for a planetesimal disk TIPSY format Allows for the option to include effects of secular forcing by a planet

-Requires pynbody, along with tipsy_tools and OrbitTools to be installed in your home directory
+Requires pynbody, along with tipsy_tools and KeplerOrbit to be installed in your home directory

 Run with 'python makeSecICs.py params.par'